kylecoberly/fis-computer-setup/README.md

+## Watch a Video of These Instructions for MacOS:

 [![Watch the video](https://img.youtube.com/vi/IgQbOZ1i6yM/maxresdefault.jpg)](https://youtu.be/IgQbOZ1i6yM)

 Welcome student!
 Before we embark, let's turn your computer from a software _consumer_ computer to a software _developer_ computer.
 Follow each of these instructions _in order_.
 If something doesn't work, *stop* and try the step again.
 If it's still not working, ask an instructor for help before you move on!